jindal013/jaxformer-website-v2/_pages/base_model.md

   B, T, C = x.shape # get dimension information
 ```

-Note we will return a tuple with the result of the attention and another tuple which will hold the caches for the Key-value pair and the RoPE (to be discussed later on).
+Note we will return a tuple with the result of the attention and another tuple which will hold the caches for the key-value pair and the RoPE (to be discussed later on).

 We first begin by projecting the `x` to the latent dim for the key-value pair and the queries.